aokhrimenko/gpsd-simulator/README.md

 - [x] Define route by clicking on the starting and on the ending points
 - [x] Run/pause simulation
+- [x] Save route to the file
+- [x] Load route from the file
+- [x] Define the maximum speed on the route

 ### GPSD server